fable-compiler/Fable.Lit/README.md

     ]
 ```

 The only thing you need to take into account is templates are built once and then cached (this is necessary because of the way lit-html 2 templates work), so you cannot change the structure of a template dynamically with conditions.
-This doesn't mean that templates need to be static forever, but you need to "compile" (that is, convert from `Lit.Feliz.Node` to `Lit.TemplateResult` with `Feliz.toLit`) any nested structure that is bound to change.
+This doesn't mean that templates need to be static forever, but you need to "compile" (that is, convert with `Feliz.toLit: Lit.Feliz.Node -> Lit.TemplateResult`) any nested structure that is bound to change.
 The exception to this are CSS styles and single text nodes, which are considered values and not structure, so they can change dynamically.

 ```fsharp
 let buttonFeliz (model: Model) dispatch =